This Commons Library briefing paper deals with the registration of stillbirth and with calls for the law to be changedJump to full report >>

-This briefing paper deals with the position in England and Wales unles otherwise stated.
+This briefing paper deals with the position in England and Wales unless otherwise stated.

 The birth of a baby who is born alive must be registered, whatever the length of the completed pregnancy.
 The death of a baby born alive must be registered in the same way as any other death.

 There is no provision to allow the registration of stillbirths before the 24th week of pregnancy.
-The charity Sands (Stillbirth and Neonatal Death charity) provides forms of certificate that health care staff may use or adapt for a baby stillborn before 24 weeks pregnancy.
+The charity Sands (Stillbirth and Neonatal Death charity) provides forms of certificate that healthcare staff may use or adapt in these circumstances.

-On a number of occasions, the Government has indicated that it has no plans to change the definition of stillbirth, which is based on clinical evidence and the age of viability.
+The Government’s stated position has been that it did not plan to change the definition of stillbirth, which is based on clinical evidence and the age of viability.

 Commons Briefing papers SN05595

 Author: Catherine Fairbairn